uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

 2. `Enhanced approach: defining motifs based on PWM <#enhanced-approach:-defining-motifs-based-on-pwm>`_

-In both approaches we will use the VDJdb database (Shugay et al., 2018; Goncharov et al., 2022) to obtain epitope-specific TCRs.
+In both approaches we will use the  `VDJdb database <https:vdjdb.cdr3.net/>`_  (Shugay et al., 2018; Goncharov et al., 2022) to obtain epitope-specific TCRs.
 However, there are more databases available, such as

 - `McPAS <https://friedmanlab.weizmann.ac.il/McPAS-TCR/>`_ (Tickotsky et al., 2017)